Hobart's Funnies: History

 Plans to invade continental Europe were completely revised after the failure of the raid on Dieppe in 1942.
 Allied units in Normandy would need to overcome terrain, obstacles and coastal fortifications if the invasion were to succeed.
 General Sir Alan Brooke, Chief of the Imperial General Staff decided in 1943 to create special units and assigned responsibility to armoured warfare expert Percy Hobart for the development of vehicles and training crews to use them in action.

 Many of the ideas had already been tried, tested or were in experimental development both by Britain and other nations.
 For example, the Scorpion flail tank, a modified Matilda tank, had already been used during the North African campaign to clear paths through German minefields.
 Soviet T-34 tanks had been modified with mine-rollers.
 Close-support tanks, bridgelayers, and fascine carriers had been developed elsewhere also.
 However, the Funnies were the largest and most elaborate collection of engineering vehicles available.

 By early 1944, Hobart could demonstrate to Generals Eisenhower and Montgomery a brigade each of swimming Duplex Drive (DD) amphibious tanks, "Crab" mine clearers, and AVRE tanks along with a regiment of Churchill Crocodile flame-thrower tanks.

 Montgomery considered that the US forces should use them.
 A third of the "funnies" were offered to the Americans of all the vehicles available, but take-up was minimal.
 Eisenhower was in favour of the DD tanks but left the decision on the others to General Bradley.
-None of the other designs was used, because it was thought that they required specialised training and an additional support organisation.
-Also, the Americans were reluctant to make use of funnies based on the Churchill tank as they did not want the logistical complexity of adding another tank model to their inventory.
+The Americans were reluctant to make use of the funnies because it was thought that they would require specialised training and an additional support organisation, and those based on the Churchill tank would entail the logistical complexity of adding another tank model to their inventory.

-Bradley requested 25 flail tanks and 100 Churchill Crocodiles shortly after the demonstration in February 1944 and the British War Office agreed to supply them as well as British-crewed AVREs.
-In the event though there was insufficient time to produce the vehicles and train the crews so on the day American forces were limited to DD tanks and their own Sherman bulldozer tanks and armoured bulldozers while 42 Assault Brigade instead of supporting the US beaches became a reserve for the British and Canadian beaches.
+Bradley did request 25 flail tanks and 100 Churchill Crocodiles shortly after the demonstration in February 1944, and the British War Office agreed to supply them as well as British-crewed AVREs.
+However, there was judged to be insufficient time to produce the vehicles and train crews for the Normandy invasion, so on the day American forces were limited to DD tanks and their own Sherman bulldozer tanks and armoured bulldozers.
+42 Assault Brigade, instead of supporting the US beaches, became a reserve for the British and Canadian beaches.

-In light of operations during the US landing on Omaha beach, Bradley's decision has been criticised as it was felt that use of the range of "Funnies" would have saved American lives.
+Considering results of the US landing on Omaha Beach, Bradley's decision has been criticised as it was felt that use of the range of "Funnies" could have saved American lives.
 After D-Day, American forces did make limited use of the Sherman Crab mine-clearing tank.